 -- Nymphadora Tonks (OP9)

-Nymphadora Tonks is a Metamorphmagus Auror and member of the Order of the Phoenix.
+Nymphadora Tonks, or Tonks as she prefers to be called, is a Metamorphmagus Auror and member of the Order of the Phoenix.

 Tonks is a pretty young woman with a heart-shaped face.
 Her hair changes color, but is often bubble-gum pink.
 Her father calls her ‘Dora.’